Look...See how long nights are drawing in.

 connect the keeper of the masters weapon knife

-with religion comes weakness of not standing tall
+with religion comes the weakness of not standing tall

 with the strong perception of life even one can fall